ShunChi100/Data_Project_cookie_cutter/README.md

 `root_directory_name` is optional.
 If not provided, its default name `new_project` is used as the new_project root directory name.

 There are four interactions when running the script:
 1. If the `root_directory_name` exists in the current directory, you need to choose interactively, whether or not to remove the existing one and create a new directory.
-If you choose `no`, the script stops and keep the existing directory untouched.
+If you choose `no`, the script stops and keeps the existing directory untouched.
 2. Setting version control.
 If you choose `yes`, you need to provide the github repo url you want to use for this project.
 3. Adding additional sub-directories.
 If you choose `yes`, you can add a sub-directory each time (other than provided) and as many times as you want.
 4. Push to github repo.
 This only shows up when you have set version control (see #2 above).
 If you choose `yes`, it automatically `add .`, `commit -m "First commit"` and `git push` to remote repo.